 Longer-term, relationship-based scams in which a caller builds rapport over weeks or months and eventually requests money.
 These are particularly effective with isolated seniors.

-What Actually Protects Her
+What Actually Protects Them

 Dedicated call line management